signalfx/splunk-otel-js/MIGRATING.md

 ### Instrumented libraries

 With the exception of [explicitly listed limitations](#known-limitations) we aim to support all libraries supported by signalfx-nodejs-tracing.
-To find an equivalent auto-instrumentation open <https://opentelemetry.io/registry/> and for each instrumentation
+To find an equivalent autoinstrumentation open <https://opentelemetry.io/registry/> and for each instrumentation
 [from `signalfx-nodejs-tracing`'s README](https://github.com/signalfx/signalfx-nodejs-tracing/#requirements-and-supported-software)
 search by the name of the library in the registry.